Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

 How To Select Relevant Keywords For Google Ads?

-This is when ad relevance comes into the picture.
+Ad quality score is when ad relevance comes into the picture.
 Relevant keywords will enhance brand reputation, increase visibility among interested customers, and boost ROI.

 Researching High Search Keywords